liowalter/jkan/README.md

 # JKAN
-A lightweight, backend-free open data portal, powered by Jekyll
+A lightweight, backend-free open data portal, powered by Jekyll.

 Open-source data portals can be really hard to install and maintain.
 But their basic purpose of providing links to download data really isn't that complicated.
 JKAN is a proof-of-concept